-Use the foot pedal control for general operation on combined use of both brake systems.
+Use the foot pedal in your tow vehicle to control for general operation on combined use of both brake systems.
 Manual control is to be used only in special situations, such as slow movement or icy road conditions.
 In open position, electrical current will flow to brake assemblies activating them.